Hrishikesh-Upadhye/Salesforce-Rollup-Summary-for-Lookup-Relationship/README.md

 # Salesforce-Rollup-Summary-for-Lookup-Relationship
-To Create Rollup Summary Field Through The Trigger In Lookup Relationship
+To Create Rollup Summary Field Through The Trigger In Lookup Relationship.